Training Calendar

-New virtual workshops are now open for registration.
+New online and virtual workshops are now open for registration in CougarConnect.

-To register, go to Cornerstone.
-Search for “FPDI” in the Learning Tab.
+To register, go to CougarConnect.
+Search for “FPDI” in the Search tab.

-Here are the descriptions, dates, and times for the FPDi ACL and the Track workshops:
+Here are the descriptions for the FPDi workshops.

 FPDi Active and Collaborative Learning (ACL) at CSCC Workshop